Noamzzz/Image-Reduction-Code/README.md

 # Astronomical Data Reduction Pipeline

-This project implements a CCD data reduction pipeline in Python using FITS images.
+This project implements a CCD data reduction process in Python using FITS images.

 ## Overview